Continuing Education Activity

 - Most cephalosporins are absorbed readily after oral administration; the administration of others can be intramuscularly or intravenously.

-Becouse beta-lactam antibiotics demonstrate a time-dependent effect on bacterial eradication (the duration that the pathogen is exposed to the antibiotic is crucial for bacterial eradication), their continuous infusions may have advantages over standard intermittent bolus dosing.
-This therapeutic approach is particularly effective especially when pathogens present higher minimum inhibitory concentrations (MIC).
-Thus, the time that free drug concentrations remain above the MIC (fT>MIC) becomes a better predictor of killing
+Because beta-lactam antibiotics demonstrate a time-dependent effect on bacterial eradication (the duration that the pathogen is exposed to the antibiotic is crucial for bacterial eradication), their continuous infusions may have advantages over standard intermittent bolus dosing.
+This therapeutic approach is particularly effective, especially when pathogens present higher minimum inhibitory concentrations (MIC).
+Thus, the time free drug concentrations remain above the MIC (fT>MIC) becomes a better predictor of killing.

 Compared to other classes, beta-lactam agents are usually safe and well-tolerated.
 The most frequent side effects are allergic reactions that vary from 0.7% to 10%.
-These reactions may occur with any dosage form of penicillin and are mostly maculopapular rashes, whereas reports of anaphylaxis appear in 0.004 to 0.015% of patients..
-Apart from allergic reactions, beta-lactams can induce other side-effects.
-In particular:
+These reactions may occur with any dosage form of penicillin and are mostly maculopapular rashes, whereas reports of anaphylaxis appear in 0.004 to 0.015% of patients.
+Apart from allergic reactions, beta-lactams can induce other side effects.
+In particular, these are: